 One thing I miss about landline phones is the conversations I used to have with my friends’ children.
 I came to know lots of my friends’ children from quick conversations on the telephone.
-When I called to chat with a friend, usually one of the children in the house answered the phone.
-For those friends who I call edseveral times a week, this added up to lots of very short conversations with these children over years and years.
-Even though I only had very short conversations with these children, I had so many of them over time that they add up and I come to know them well.
+When I called to chat with a friend, usually one of the children in the house answered.
+I called some friends several times a week, meaning these short conversations with their children really added up over the years.
+Even though the conversations with them were very short, I had so many of them that I came to know them well.

-Literary chit-chat can be like this too — lots of small conversations that really add up.
-I used to consider only the work I did in reading workshop to “count” as teaching.
-Instead, I now realize that the chit-chat that happens throughout the day, those small conversations that add up over time, are also key to supporting students’ book choosing.
+Literary chitchat can be like that too—lots of small conversations that really add up.
+I used to think only the work I did in reading workshop “counted” as teaching.
+I now realize that the chitchat that happens throughout the day, those small conversations that add up over time, are also key to supporting students’ book choosing.
 I initiate these conversations in many ways, both formal and informal, and it all counts in developing a relationship around books.

 When I talk with students about book choice, I have to make sure that I stay true to these big goals.
-For those students who have difficulty choosing books, it is often tempting to just put a book in their hands without talking to them about reasons they might read a particular book.
+For those students who have difficulty choosing books, it is often tempting to just put a book in their hands without talking to them about why they might read that particular book.
 But I know that choosing the right book is just as important as learning to choose books.
-I have to remember that my goals in book choice is twofold — I want students to choose a book that will keep him or her engaged.
-But I also want them to learn good book choice skills that will help them pick good books long after they leave the classroom.
+I have to remember that my goal in book choice is twofold.
+I want students to choose a book that will keep them engaged.
+But I also want them to learn good book-choice skills that will help them pick good books long after they leave the classroom.
 I want to have conversations about books in both formal and informal ways:

 I try to take advantage of transitions in the classroom.
-Rather than worrying that these are quiet times, I use transitions to fit in some of this literary chit-chat.
-I use the time when students arrive in the morning, when they are getting their things ready to go home and the shuffling between activities to touch base with students about their reading.
+Rather than worrying that these are quiet times, I use transitions to fit in some of this literary chitchat.
+I use the time when students arrive in the morning, when they are getting their things ready to go home, and the shuffling between activities to touch base with students about their reading.
 I often make it a point to walk next to a different child when we are on our way to lunch or recess.
-This gives me a chance for informal conversation, and I often check in about a book they are reading — one they have just about finished, or one that I think they might enjoy.
+This gives me a chance for informal conversation, and I often check in about a book they are reading—one they have just about finished, or one I think they might enjoy.

 Throughout the year, minilessons serve to help students choose good books.
 Sometimes I may share a stack of books, and other times we will talk about strategies that are working for us when choosing books.
 Often these lessons take the entire minilesson spot for the day.
 On other days, it is just a minute or two of chat before or after the actual minilesson.